 Aggregation procedure

-The optional aggregation procedure, as part of the transmit process detailed in Figure 7, is applied when a device MAC decides to aggregate multiple MSDUs in a single MPDU.
+The optional aggregation procedure, as part of the transmit process detailed in Figure 7, is applied when a device decides to aggregate multiple MSDUs in a single MPDU.
+The combination of multiple aggregated MSDUs is referred to as A-MSDU.

-A device shall only transmit multiple MSDUs in a single MPDU if all MSDUs have the same receiver address.
-[What about limitations for aggregation?
-Priorities?
-Flows?].The aggregated MSDUs are denotes as a single A-MSDU.
-All MSDUs in an A-MSDU shall be either protected or unprotected.
-Protected MSDUs shall not be mixed with unprotected MSDUs.
-The total resulting MPDU size, resulting from all aggregated MSDUs and additional fields for aggregation, in octets shall not exceed phyMaxPsduSize of the used PHY.
+A device shall only aggregate MSDUs that have the same receiver address.
+The total resulting MPDU size, resulting from all aggregated MSDUs and additional fields for aggregation shall not exceed phyMaxPsduSize of the used PHY.

-Each MSDU to be part of an A-MSDU shall be wrapped in an MSDU Aggregation element.
-The MSDU Aggregation element shall include the total length of the wrapped MSDU in octets.
+Each MSDU to be part of an A-MSDU shall be wrapped in an MSDU Aggregation element (see 6.6.9).
+The MSDU Aggregation element shall include the destination and source address of the MSDU, as well as the length of the wrapped MSDU.

-[Cover order of aggregation and delivery to the MCPS SAP]

-Furthermore, the MSDU Aggregation element shall include the sequence number assigned to the MSDU.
-The MPDU having the resulting A-MSDU as payload shall have the same address fields as every single MSDU would have in a non-aggregated transmission.

-[Priorities?]
+MSDUs shall be contained in the A-MSDU in order of their reception through the MCPS-DATA.request.
+The first MSDU in the A-MSDU shall be the first MSDU received through the MCPS-SAP from all aggregated MSDUs.

-If the MPDU containing aggregated MSDUs is transmitted reliably, it shall be assigned a single sequence number like an MPDU containing only a single MSDU.
-Upon reception of an acknowledgment by the receiver of the MPDU, all MSDUs contained in the MPDU shall be considered acknowledged and hence successfully transmitted.
+An MPDU containing an A-MSDU shall be assigned a single sequence number like an MPDU containing only a single MSDU.

+Figure 23 depicts the aggregation procedure during transmission of an MSDU with additional fragmentation of the A-MSDU for three MSDUs.